 Testosterone levels are a leading contributor to hair loss in both men and women.
-Specifically, testosterone can be broken down into a hormone called dihydrotestosterone, or DHT, which has been linked to hair loss.
-It is believed that saw palmetto can prevent the conversion of testosterone into DHT, while also blocking the absorption of DHT, thereby reducing hair loss.
-Is saw palmetto the answer to your thinning hair?
+Specifically, testosterone can be broken down into a hormone called dihydrotestosterone, or DHT, which has been linked to a specific form of hair loss, male-pattern or female-pattern hair loss (AKA androgenic alopecia).
+It is believed that saw palmetto may prevent block the absorption of DHT, thereby reducing hair loss.
+We asked the experts for more information on the supplement.

 Saw Palmetto For Hair

 Type of ingredient: Supplement (available orally or topically)

 Main benefits: Prevents hair loss, promotes hair growth, and reduces inflammation.

 Who should use it: In general, anyone experiencing thinning hair.
 Saw palmetto can provide benefits across all hair types, as it promotes scalp health.
 Pregnant and breastfeeding women should avoid saw palmetto.

 How often can you use it: If taking an oral supplement, consult your doctor for appropriate dosing information.
 The standard dose is 320mg taken with food to avoid digestive discomfort.
 If applying topically, it can be used twice weekly as a part of your hair care routine.

 Works well with: Pumpkin seed oil and Niacin.

 Don’t use with: It may interfere with medications like birth control and anticoagulants.
 Consult your doctor before beginning any new supplements.

 What is Saw Palmetto?